Live From EuropeSaturday, July 4

 Latest news bulletin | June 15th, 2026 – Evening Catch up with the most important stories from around Europe and beyond this June 15th, 2026 - latest news, breaking news, World, Business, Entertainment, Politics, Culture, Travel.

-euronews · about 14 hours ago
+euronews · 18 days ago

 EU foreign affairs ministers discussed Armenias recent elections amid Russian interference with Ararat Mirzoyan.